wecanbuildit/ace_dev_candidate_test_01/README.md

 ## Reference API

-A live reference API is available for you to explore the expected behavior:
+A live reference API is available for you to explore the **expected behavior**:

 **Base URL**: `https://candidateinvoice-bcc4a5djcrbthwep.westus3-01.azurewebsites.net`

 **API Key**: `DE7405BBC91A42319C6820C48B8DCE51`

 Use the included Postman collection ([`Ace-Recruiting-Test-Example.postman_collection.json`](Ace-Recruiting-Test-Example.postman_collection.json)) to explore all endpoints.

+> **Note**: The reference API is provided for **behavior comparison only** - to see what responses should look like.
+Your implementation should be your own work.

 ### Quick Test